kndelong/DATA441/lowess_ex.md

 ---

-Before we get to locally weighted regression we will start with the basic assumption of linear regresion: $$ y = X ⋅ β + σϵ$$
+Before we get to locally weighted regression we will start with the basic assumption of linear regresion: $$ y = X ⋅ β + σϵ $$

 Linear regrssion is the linear combination of observed outputs i.e. values of the dependent variable.
 Below we have the vectorized form of linear regression where $X^T$ are our observations: